aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/home/historiola-of-smamit-and-sideros-a-reconstruction-based-on-amulet-15-and-amulet-bowl-12a.html.md

 <td style="vertical-align:top;">
 <div class="english">
-She stood up and cried at him:
+She stood up and cried over him:
 "O Saoni and Sasaoni and Sanigli!
 What have they done to him?"
 </div></td></tr>